Structured Chemistry Reasoning with Large Language Models: Details for Section 5.3

+\paragraph{Instruction for problem generation} Please help me to generate complex and difficult chemistry problems that include but are not limited to the fields of physical chemistry, quantum chemistry, thermodynamics, atomic chemistry, molecular, etc. To help you better understand, I provide the following examples: [demonstrations].
+Following the above examples, please help me with this task and generate three problems that satisfy my requirements.
+Make sure the generated problems are reasonable and complex for solving.

-We use LLaMA-2-13B-chat~\cite{touvron2023llama2} and Vicuna-13B-v1.3~\cite{vicuna2023} as backbone models and finetune them with the LoRA approach~\cite{hu2022lora}.
+\paragraph{Training details} We use LLaMA-2-13B-chat~\cite{touvron2023llama2} and Vicuna-13B-v1.3~\cite{vicuna2023} as backbone models and finetune them with the LoRA approach~\cite{hu2022lora}.
 During training, we configure the batch size to $8$ and the maximum learning rate to 1e-4 with a 0.03 warmup ratio.
 For all the experiments, the LoRA $r$ is set to 8, and we apply a dropout rate of 0.05.
 We keep these hyperparameters the same for a fair comparison.
 We train the models with $10$ epochs and it takes around $1$ hour to train on a single NVIDIA A6000 GPU.
 During the inference process, we also adhere to the same set of parameters: a temperature of 0.1, top\_p of 0.75, top\_k of 40, 4 beams, and a maximum generation length of 2,048.